-The average child care educator in New Hampshire earns just $27,000 per year, but raising wages directly impacts the tuition costs for the families accessing care, which already average more than $28,000 per year for a family with an infant and a four-year-old.
-In short, an early childhood educator with two young children spends their entire salary or more on child care costs.
-For most in this situation, it makes more financial sense to leave the early childhood workforce.
+The average child care educator in New Hampshire earns just $32,000 per year, but raising wages directly impacts the tuition costs for the families accessing care, which already average more than $28,000 per year for a family with an infant and a four-year-old.
+This means an early childhood educator with two young children spends almost their entire salary on their own child care costs.
+For most in this situation, leaving the early childhood workforce makes more financial sense.

 SB 404 is a proactive approach to addressing the child care workforce crisis.